Table of Contents

 Start by adding the most relevant achievements from your professional history, allowing them to learn more about you.
 Additionally, this is the best spot for you to demonstrate your enthusiasm and passion for working for your target industry.
 So once you have given a general idea about yourself, talk about your interest in your target industry.
 Additionally, talk a little about any related roles at a high level, whether part-time or contract-based, even if they weren’t your last job.
 This will reflect that you have some exposure to the target industry.
 Make sure you do not get into detail at this point, as you will be talking about them later in the experience section.

-For example, “I am a creative, agile, and trustworthy Head of Marketing with 20+ years of success in orchestrating brand strategy, new brand launches, multi-channel marketing campaigns, and development and execution of personalized marketing programs.
+“I am a creative, agile, and trustworthy Head of Marketing with 20+ years of success in orchestrating brand strategy, new brand launches, multi-channel marketing campaigns, and development and execution of personalized marketing programs.

 While my expertise is industry agnostic, I have served in many different capacities as a marketing leader for private equity companies.
 Through these diverse experiences, I have cultivated a comprehensive understanding of how to convert consumer insights into transformational business opportunities.